ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Effective and reliable pose tracking

 Based on the above, a contour set ${\cal O} = \{\mathbf{O}_1, \mathbf{O}_2\, ..., \mathbf{O}_{N_{\cal O}}\}$ is obtained for the environment, and $N_{\cal O}$ is the number of contours, while $\mathbf{O}_k$ is the $k$-th contour and represented by the vertex set $\{\mathbf{p}_{1}^{w}, \mathbf{p}_{2}^{w}, ,..., \mathbf{p}_{N_k}^{w}\}$ with $N_k$ being the number of vertices.
 However, elongated and irregular contours can cause interference in subsequent data association and matching, further segmentation of the contours containing a large number of vertices into multiple small polygons is necessary.
 Accordingly, the proposed polygon segmentation process is shown in \textbf{Algorithm 1}, taking the original contour as input, the output is a number of polygons with fewer vertices than a given threshold.
 To be specific, the core process is shown in {\bf lines 15-39}, and the function $\mathbf{JudgeInteraction}(\cdot)$ is used to judge whether the $\mathbf{Line}(\mathbf{p}_{I_1}, \mathbf{p}_{I_2})$ intersects with any edges on the contour.
-In addition, the contour is segmented into two polygons through the function $\mathbf{PolySegmentation}(\cdot)$, as shown in Fig. \ref{segment}(b).
+In addition, the contour is segmented into two polygons through the function $\mathbf{PolySegmentation}(\cdot)$, as shown in Fig. \ref{Fig_6}(b).

-In particular, as depicted in Fig. \ref{segment}(a), the example of polygon segmentation involves a contour with dozens of vertices arranged in counter-clockwise order.
+In particular, as depicted in Fig. \ref{Fig_6}(a), the example of polygon segmentation involves a contour with dozens of vertices arranged in counter-clockwise order.
 In the initial segmentation step, the vertices denoted as $\mathbf{p}_{10}^w$ and $\mathbf{p}_{34}^w$ serve as endpoints of the segmentation line, effectively dividing the contour into two roughly equal parts.
-This result is illustrated in Fig. \ref{segment}(b).
-Ultimately, following two iterations of polygon segmentation, the original contour is divided into four distinct polygons, as illustrated in Fig. \ref{segment}(d).
+This result is illustrated in Fig. \ref{Fig_6}(b).
+Ultimately, following two iterations of polygon segmentation, the original contour is divided into four distinct polygons, as illustrated in Fig. \ref{Fig_6}(d).
 After polygon segmentation and simplification, we make use of the polygon map ${\cal M}_p = \{\mathbf{P}_1, \mathbf{P}_2\, ..., \mathbf{P}_{m}\}$ to represent the environmental occupancy, and the $i$-th $\mathbf{P}_i$ is also denoted by the vertex set $\{\mathbf{p}_{1}^{w}, \mathbf{p}_{2}^{w}, ,..., \mathbf{p}_{N_i}^{w}\}$ with $N_i$ being the number of vertices.
+Note that throughout the entire process of polygon segmentation and subsequent pose tracking, the counter-clockwise characteristic of the polygon vertices is preserved, as shown in Fig. \ref{Fig_6}.